sandstorm/Sandstorm.KISSearch/README.md

-# KISSearch - simple and extensible full text search for Neos
+# KISSearch - Simple Full-Text Search for Neos

 Search with the power of SQL full text queries.
 No need for additional infrastructure like ElasticSearch or MySQLite.
 KISSearch works purely with your existing PostgreSQL, MariaDB or MySQL database.